Greg Callaghan riding the GAP at sunrise

 "Rostrevor Mountain Bike Trails are located in a stunning part of the world.
 The course itself has a great setup, and like the GAP they run uplift as well.
 You'll find a wide variety of trail, from full-on downhill tracks that elite riders will train on, to a nice official loop which is fun but gentle enough for beginners.

-The hill overlooks a large swathe of scenery, with incredible 360 view of all out to sea and then across to Carlingford Lough.
+The hill overlooks a large swathe of scenery, with an incredible 360 view of all out to sea and then across to Carlingford Lough.
 On a good day, Kodak Corner is one of the best MTB spots in the country.

 MTB rider Greg Callaghan takes a turn during Red Bull Foxhunt 2018 in Rostrevor, Northern Ireland.